If you’re planning to hang drywall in your basement, moisture and mold resistance should be at the top of your list when selecting the right type.

-Then it’s time to purchase your supplies: utility knife, tape measure, T-square, drywall screw gun, and screws for attaching the drywall.
-Of course, you’ll need drywall itself as well.
+Then it’s time to purchase your supplies: utility knife, tape measure, T-square, drywall hammer, drywall screw gun or drill, and screws for attaching the drywall.
+Of course, you’ll need drywall itself.

 When the installation is complete, you can prime and paint the new drywall for an extra layer of protection from moisture – particularly important in a basement setting.

 The process for drywalling a basement ceiling starts with measuring and cutting sheetrock to the dimensions of your ceiling joists, then attaching them securely to those joists.

 Be sure to use screws that are appropriate for sheetrock and avoid overdriving them, as this can damage the sheetrock and weaken its attachment to the joists.